Satendra8/Drone-Management-System/README.md

 2. PUT /category/{category_id}: Updates the specified category.
 3. DELETE /category/{category_id}: Deletes the specified category.

- I have attached a json file of Postman collection **FLYT.postman_collection.json** it includes urls and paylaod data, use this is to test APIs.
+ I have attached a JSON file of Postman collection **FLYT.postman_collection.json** it includes URLs and payload data, use this to test APIs.